Research

 Sustainable Development Goals

 One of the principles of the University Industry Collaboration Strategy is to ‘promote sustainability and social responsibility’.
 We take a broad definition of ‘industry’ and when we refer to industry partnerships and collaboration this includes work with private, public and third sector organisations of all sizes.
-From our inception, we have been committed to providing real world solutions to tomorrows challenges and the application of our research through partnership working and our current Research & Knowledge Exchange Strategy continues this tradition.
+From our inception, we have been committed to providing real world solutions to tomorrows challenges and the application of our research through partnership working and our current Research and Knowledge Exchange Strategy continues this tradition.
 You can read more about our social impact.

 We’ve always played a major role in improving the lives of our local communities, and today we take this challenge more seriously than ever.
 Our research is focused on meeting the four grand challenges of the Industrial Strategy: Data and AI; Clean Growth; Future of Mobility; and Ageing Society.